jacksonmagas/Othello/README.md

       Combo - Combined Move Strategy using MiniMax, Corner, Avoid and Capture<br/>
       Human - Human Mouse or Keys based Moves Strategy<br/>
       4th param = Player2StrategyProvider.
 Valid value is either HomeTeam or ProviderTeam.<br/>

+# Provider Code Review
+# Design Critique:
+The model should have ideally provided functionalities to restart the game.
+It would also be helpful if the next step instructions were displayed to opposing player, so they would know the appropriate next actions in the game.
+Also extended key support would have been a helpful ability to have that would have been implemented through KeyListener.
+When the mouse moves over cells in the UI of the game, it should have captured highlighted cells as the mouse moves(up, down, left, right), so the user could see where a potential move would take place before committing the move.
+# Implementation Critique:
+The model was lacking some functionalities that would have been nice to have such as pass turn, and restart game.
+The colorful gameplay made the Reversi game more interactive and easy to play/use.
+Overall, implementation was well done, and we encountered no major issues working with the provided code.
+# Documentation Critique:
+Noticed no major documentation issues in provider code.
+Readme was adequate in understanding provider implementation of the Reversi game.
+Comments for interface and method explanations were very descriptive and made code easy to work with and understand.
+Examples would have been helpful when documenting difference between Model vs View features.
+# Design/Code Limitations:
+The following functionalities were missing from provider code: missing Pass-Turn actions in UI and doesn't have a restart option in UI.
+While pass-turn action in UI was a necessary actions missing from the game, the restart option in UI is purely optional and just would have been nice to have.
+Keyboard support could've been helpful to implement and should've been done through KeyListener.